Probabilistic Measures for Biological Adaptation and Resilience: Resilient Adaptation

 Linear response theory can be used to estimate the effect that a perturbation has on the distribution and averages of a non-linear stochastic process.
 Namely, assuming both $\Delta \e := \e_1-\e_0$ and $\Delta \t := \t_1 - \t_0$ are small, we will use linear response theory to give estimates to $\bar{S}_{\e_1,\t_1} - \bar{S}_{\e_0,\t_0}$ and $\bar{S}^{\tau}_{\e_1,\t_0} - \bar{S}_{\e_0,\t_0}$ which can, in turn, be used to give approximations to $R_\tau$ in \eqref{def:Rtau}.\\

-For definiteness, consider the process $X_{\e_1,\t_0}$ with $X_{\e_1,\t_0}(0) \sim \bar{p}_{\e_0,\t_0}$.
-By choosing different values of $\e$ in the dynamics and the initial distribution, we are modeling a system in equilibrium for all $t\geq 0$ that experiences a press disturbance $\e_0 \to \e_1$ for all $t > 0$, exactly as if in \eqref{def:fullX} no adaptation ever occurred.
+For definiteness, consider the process $X_{\e_1,\t_0}$ with initial distribution $X_{\e_1,\t_0}(0) \sim \bar{p}_{\e_0,\t_0}$.
+By choosing different values for $\e$ in the dynamics for $t>0$ and the initial distribution, we are modeling a system that experiences a press disturbance $\e_0 \to \e_1$ for all $t > 0$ (see Figure \ref{fig:cartoon}).
 Since we are assuming that $F_{\e_0,\t_0}$ in \eqref{eq:model} is differentiable with respect to $\e$, the disturbance produces a perturbation on the drift, which to first order on $\Delta \e$ is

 where $\jac_\e F_{\e_0,\t_0}$ denotes the Jacobian of the vector field $F_{\e_0,\t_0}$ with respect to the vector parameter $\e \in \R^P$.
-Linear response provides an approximate expression for the probability density of the disturbed process and averages of any observable, in terms of the un-disturbed distribution $\bar{p}_{\e_,\t_0}$.
+Linear response provides an approximate expression for the probability density of the disturbed process and averages of any observable, in terms of the un-disturbed distribution $\bar{p}_{\e_0,\t_0}$.
 Note that the corresponding perturbation on the Fokker-Planck operator is

 where the operator $\ell_\e$ is defined coordinate-wise as follows

 If we approximate to first order the expectation of $S$ under the perturbation as,